CPRF-Session2/Assignment8/README.md

 To gain an understanding of File I/O.

 ### Part 1
 1. Write a program `wordcount.c` that takes in a text file, `text.txt` and prints to screen the number of words in the file.
 You may consider any non-whitespace characters surrounded by whitespace to be a word.
+The end of the file will be `"########"`.
+Submit only your wordcount.c file.
 2. Submit your exercise from class.
 Include your program (e.g. `fileio.c`) and your input file (e.g. `input.txt`).